MFA Programme in Crafts, Jewellery Art

 Support in shaping your artistic expression

 Artistic exploration through materials and concepts is the basis of the programme.
 Course work encourages the development of skill-based knowledge, fosters debate about the meaning of material inquiries, and investigates the conceptual identity of the crafts.
-Through studio work, theory, writing, and reflection, you will shape your artistic expression, and will have further support with lectures, seminars, and supervision.
-The artistic and investigatory process comprises the foundation of the programme and you will have access to well-equipped workshops and study places right in the centre of Gothenburg.
+Through studio work, theory and reflection, you will shape your artistic expression, and will have further support with lectures, seminars, and supervision.
+The artistic and investigatory process comprises the foundation of the programme and you will have access to well-equipped workshops and study places.

 Specializing in jewellery art